A guide to the UV protection rating in sunglasses, including UV400

 In fact, snow reflects UV light, bouncing as much as 80% of it back into the atmosphere and into your eyes.
 While you’ve likely got a sharp pair of goggles for the slopes, grabbing your UV sunglasses on a snowy day in the UK might seem foolish but will actually offer the best protection for your eyes.

 All of our Leightons practices stock brands we know you’ll love and there’ll always be a variety to choose from - even across our practices.
 Here’s some to look out for:

 Book your eye test today

-If you’re concerned about the effect UV light has had on your eyes, call us to book an eye test on 0800 40 20 20, book online or pop into your local branch.
-Our friendly team will also be able to advise you on the best sunglasses to protect your eyes.
+If you’re concerned about the effect UV light has had on your eyes, call our Dedicated Patient Support team on 0800 40 20 20, or book an appointment online.
+If you have an up-to-date prescription, you can book a style consultation with our Qualified Dispensing Optician team who will be able to recommend the best sunglasses to match your style and protect your eyes.